opensearch-project/documentation-website/_search-plugins/concurrent-segment-search.md

 The following aggregations do not support the concurrent search model.
 If a search request contains one of these aggregations, the request will be executed using the non-concurrent path even if concurrent segment search is enabled at the cluster level or index level.
 - Parent aggregations on [join]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/join/) fields.
 See [this GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/9316) for more information.
-- Sampler and diversified sampler aggregations.
+- `Sampler` and `Diversified sampler` aggregations.
 See [this GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/110750) for more information.

 ## Other considerations